 âWe were excited to have Amber and Arlene, theyâre pillars, stars in Canadian technology and business.”

 For Waldman, the shakeup came at a time he was hoping to be focused on celebrationâand next steps.
 As of Friday, the day the campaign was set to close, Gander had raised more than $1,964,000 (or more than 130 percent of its target fundraising goal) with nearly 2,500 investors.
 Around $455,000 in investments were still processing.
-The companyâs fundraising was done through FrontFundr, a Toronto-based crowdfunding platform that allows members of the public to crowdsource investing into private companies.
+The companyâs fundraising was done through FrontFundr, a Toronto-based crowdfunding platform that allows members of the public to crowdsource investments into private companies.

 Waldman said Gander began beta testing its app over the holidays, and itâs now continuing to be tested by hundreds of users. âI was in there this morning, chatting with people and commenting,â he said. âThereâs still lots of gapsâŠbut [weâre] fixing things as we go and people have been really helpful.â Later on Friday, Waldman shared a first-look video of the appâs feed on LinkedIn.